serhan-yilmaz/PrinciplesGuide/README.md

 -- Communication?

--- Be your own person
+-- Be your own person (happiness)

 -- Shopping cart principle

 -- Principle of initiation?

--- Cooperation is key for survival and society
+-- Cooperation is key for survival and society...

 -- Comparison is the thief of joy (happiness)

--- Focus on the things that you can control (perspective)

 -- Leave things better than when you received or found them